ninenines/cowboy/manual/cowboy_rest.md

 > This value will be sent as the value of the etag header.
 >
 > If a binary is returned, then the value will be parsed
 > to the tuple form automatically.
+The value must be in
+> the same format as the etag header, including quotes.

 ### is_authorized